mitch-b/course-in-a-box/modules/client/_posts/2000-01-05-setting-up-the-master.markdown

   1. We attempt to read a `$count` of all resources
   1. We read in some `/SalesOrders` records from the OData endpoint and display in our List

 All of this we have configured so far.
 Before we can show too much detail about these items, we need a way to pass the information from this master list, through our Router, and into a separate Detail view.
-To do this, we need to look at assigning click events to our Master view and subscribing/publishing to UI5's EventBus to relay messages.
+To do this, we need to look at assigning click events to our Master view and using our custom router.